Ex-Trump aide charged with US tax fraud

 The 12 charges brought against Mr Manafort and one of his business associates, Rick Gates, include conspiracy to launder money.

-Mr Manafort and his lawyer have arrived at an FBI office in Washington.

-The charges are the first to stem from an inquiry into alleged Russian meddling in the US 2016 election.
+They stem from an inquiry into alleged Russian meddling in the US election.

+It has emerged that another adviser to Mr Trump admitted this month to lying about his links to Russia.

+George Papadopoulos pleaded guilty to making false statements to FBI agents about his dealings with an unnamed overseas academic who allegedly informed him that the Russians possessed "dirt" on Mr Trump's presidential opponent, Hillary Clinton.

-However, they do not relate to Mr Trump's campaign but to the two men's Ukrainian business dealings up to 2015.
+The charges against Mr Manafort and Mr Gates do not relate to Mr Trump's campaign but to the alleged concealment of payments from the pair's Ukrainian business dealings up to 2016.

 - Live updates on this story